Using Mathematica for Quantum Mechanics: A Student's Manual: spin and angular momentum

-In this chapter we put everything we have studied so far together --- Mathematica, quantum mechanics, computational bases, units --- to study quantum-mechanical systems with finite-dimensional Hilbert spaces.
-Spin systems are the simplest kind of such systems.
+\restartlist{questions} \chapterpicture{polyhedra_3.png} In this chapter we put together everything we have studied so far\emdash Mathematica, quantum mechanics, computational bases, units\emdash to study simple quantum systems.
+We start our explorations of quantum mechanics with the description of angular momentum.
+The reason for this choice is that, in contrast to the mechanically more intuitive linear motion (\autoref{chap:1D}), rotational motion is described with finite-dimensional Hilbert spaces and thus lends itself as a relatively simple starting point.
+As applications we look at the hyperfine structure of alkali atoms, lattice spin models, and quantum circuits.